Gambo residents kicking up a stink about sewage smells | CBC News

 Kelly says it's time for a new plant to serve the whole community.

-Robin Brentnall is helping to organize Thursday's protest, and said the group is planning to raise a stink over the issue.
+Robin Brentnall, who is helping to organize Thursday's protest, said the group plan to raise their own stink over the issue.

-He's also taking it to other levels of government, including meeting with members of Gambo's town council, who are looking for more money from the province to fix the plant.
+He's also taking it to other levels of government, including meeting with members of Gambo's town council, which is looking for more money from the province to fix the plant.

 He called the problem a "environmental emergency."